yoshizzle/developers-1/_guides/python-guide.md

 ## Examples

-There are two official example projects using the linode python library, found here:
+There are currently two official example projects using the Linode python library.

 [**Single User Application**]() - an application that allows users to sign up and receive a single Linode running your software - a simple reseller prototype.